aws-samples/aws-modernization-with-nirmata/content/_index.md

 ## Welcome

 Misconfigurations are the leading cause of security issues in Kubernetes.
 Eliminate misconfigurations and automate operations with Kubernetes-native policies.
-Built by the creators of [Kyverno](https://kyverno.io/), [Nirmata Policy Manager (NPM)](https://nirmata.com/nirmata-cloud-native-policy-manager/) simplifies Kubernetes operations with automated policy-based governance to reduce risk, automate security, and optimize costs.
+Built by the creators of [Kyverno](https://kyverno.io/), [Nirmata Control Hub (NCH)](https://nirmata.com/nirmata-control-hub/) simplifies Kubernetes operations with automated policy-based governance to reduce risk, automate security, and optimize costs.

 ![image](/images/1_npm_home.png)